-Being a good photographer is more than just mastering your camera or owning the latest and most expensive camera gear—it’s about the inherent qualities that allow you to see beauty in the most unexpected places and capture that beauty in a photograph.
+Being a good photographer is more than just mastering your camera or owning the latest and most expensive camera gear—it’s about the qualities that allow you to see the beauty in the most unexpected places and capture that beauty in a photograph.

 So what makes a good photographer?
 It depends on what photography niche you’re in.
 Every niche demands different desirable qualities—pet photographers need to know how to properly interact and connect with animals; sports photographers need to be quick, strong, and agile to get the best shots; and so on.

 But, of course, some of these qualities will always overlap.

 Here are the five desirable qualities every good photographer should have:

 Photography is a form of art.
 Therefore, it requires a creative mind—and plenty of imagination.
 A good photographer must be able to look at something ordinary, or even extraordinary, and find a million different ways to interpret what he’s seeing and convey those interpretations in beautiful and meaningful photos.